 en

-You know, most people that come to Japan don’t stop by Nagoya because they have heard from “who knows” that there is nothing interesting to do (even to kill time).
+Most people that come to Japan don’t visit Nagoya because they have heard that there is nothing interesting to do.

-Like almost everything in this world, we assure you that if you don’t see it with your own eyes you won’t believe it.
-You will be surprised by all the things you can experience here.
-Let us, local foreigners living in Nagoya, mesmerize you with the best things that you can do in Nagoya.
+However, you would be surprised by all the things you can experience here!
+Let us, local foreigners living in Nagoya, surprise you with the top seven things you can do in Nagoya.
 Are you ready?

 Nagoya Castle